There are many resources available to members of the university community who are veterans or members of the armed services, both on and off campus.

 - Continue enrollment in some or all of the benefits in which they were already enrolled, provided they pay the amount that would normally have been deducted from their paycheck for monthly premiums.

-Details about how military leave pertains to the university insurance and retirement plans is available on the UM System Military Leave: Information on University Benefits webpage.
+Details about how military leave pertains to the university insurance and retirement plans are available on the UM System Military Leave: Information on University Benefits webpage.

 Employers are required to provide to persons entitled to the rights and benefits under the Uniformed Services Employment and Reemployment Rights Act (USERRA), a notice of the rights, benefits and obligations of such persons and such employers under USERRA.